Pileas are no stranger to the houseplant world, but everyone has fallen in love with Pilea Peperomioides.

 How to Propagate

 Propagating these plants is very simple.
 When I acquired my “mama” plant, it already had some “babies” peeking up through the soil.
 I cut each plantlet from the mother plant with a clean, sharp knife.
 They can either go into water to start root development or straight into moist soil.
 I’ve found the soil method to be quicker and easier so I no longer take the step to root the plantlets in water.
-After about 4-6 weeks, they are anchored in their soil and will begin to sprout new leaves of their own.
+After about 4-6 weeks, they anchor in their soil and will begin to sprout new leaves of their own.

 Are Pilea Peperomioides Safe for Cats and Dogs?